tfreese/spring/spring-thymeleaf/readme.txt

 # https://www.novatec-gmbh.de/en/blog/spring-boot-applications-tls-http2/

 Certificate for Root CA
-Before you start please create the following sub directories first:
+Before you start please create the following subdirectories first:

 root-ca  (You will store all artifacts required for setting up a certificate authority here) server (You will store all artifacts required for your signed server certificate here)